zeinabro/swe-snippr/README.md

 ### Make some requests

-If you `npm i && npm run dev` you should be able to hit the API `localhost:5000`
+If you `npm i && npm run dev` you should be able to hit the API at `localhost:5000`

 Try getting a single snippet with